pseudoincorrect/Dehydration/README.md

 # Quick Description

-Embedded system and complementary GUI to measure the vital signs of a group of individuals.
+PCB, Embedded system firmware and complementary GUI to measure the vital signs of a group of individuals.
 <br>
-It's project code "Dehydration" is due to the final objective to analyze data and display a dehydration level of the user.
+This project's code "Dehydration" is due to the final objective to analyze data and display a dehydration level of the user.
 <br>
 (Machine Learning involved, from the data science department)
 <br>